daniaru6340/MC-Server-Bot/README.md

 - Player List: View a list of all players currently connected to the server.

+- Player UUID list: View the UUID's of the players currently online.

 ## Commands 💻

 The bot uses Discord's slash commands for a seamless user experience.

-Command Description
+**Command Description**
+---
-`/ping` Replies with pong! to check the bot's latency.
+- `/ping` Replies with pong! to check the bot's latency.
-`/status` Checks if the Minecraft server is currently online or offline.
+- `/status` Checks if the Minecraft server is currently online or offline.
-`/info` Provides detailed information about the server, including its software, address, and port.
+- `/info` Provides detailed information about the server, including its software, address, and port.
-`/players` Lists the names of all players currently in the server.
+- `/players` Lists the names of all players currently in the server.
-`/uuid` Lists user uuid for users only with a certain role
+- `/uuid` Lists user uuid for users only with a certain role.
+- `/configure` allows you to configure the bot using the api keys setting the role aswell as an image that every embed comes with.

 ## Installation and Setup 🛠️